 Pain management physicians offer many modalities to accommodate your individual plan of care.
-Interventional therapies for acute and chronic pain conditions as part of a comprehensive treatment program.
+Interventional therapies for acute and chronic pain conditions as part of the comprehensive treatment program are most common.
 Many interventional pain procedures are available on an outpatient basis, which is vital to ensuring cost-effective access to care.
-Some minor interventional procedures can be performed in an office setting, while other more advanced procedures require specialty training and an ambulatory surgery center.
+Some minor interventional procedures can be performed in an office setting, while other more advanced procedures require special training and an ambulatory surgery center.

-When treatments such as physical therapy and massage are incapable of helping manage a patient’s pain effectively, an injection or procedure may be necessary to help provide an adequate level of pain relief.
+When treatments such as physical therapy and oral medication are incapable of helping manage a patient’s pain effectively, an injection or minimally invasive procedure may be necessary to help provide an adequate level of pain relief.
 Often, these treatments are used in conjunction with other pain management modalities to provide maximum relief for the longest period of time.

-Comprehensive Centers for Pain Management offers a wide variety of minimally invasive procedures designed to reduce pain and improve the function of our patients.
+Comprehensive Centers For Pain Management offers a wide variety of minimally invasive procedures designed to reduce pain and improve the function of our patients.
 The above diagram shows the degree of complexity for some of these procedures.
 Common treatments Comprehensive Centers for Pain Management offers are: